Start your free &

 1800 094 603

 The haunting effects of emotional, physical, or sexual abuse often last a lifetime.
-There is no monetary value that could possibly truly compensate for such events.
-However, if you were the victim of such abuse in the past, you may be entitled to compensation to help cover the costs of having to seek care and support as well as lost earnings.
+There is no monetary value that could possibly truly compensate for what you’ve been through.
+However, if you were the victim of abuse in the past, you may be entitled to compensation.
+Payment could help you cover the costs of having to seek care and support.
+It could also make up for some lost earnings.

-Our child abuse experts are caring and compassionate.
-We can provide a free and fully confidential review of your situation if you have been subjected to child abuse within:
+Our expert, institutional child abuse lawyers are caring and compassionate.
+We can provide a free and fully confidential review of your situation.
+We can help if you have been subjected to child abuse within:

-• State care (including foster care, orphanages, children’s homes etc);
+• state care (including foster care, orphanages, children’s homes)

 Most common forms of historical child abuse

-Historical child abuse can occur in many ways, but some commonly seen examples include those involving:
+Historical child abuse can have occurred in many ways.
+Commonly seen examples include those involving:

 Who are child abuse civil compensation claims made against?

 A claim for compensation involving child sex abuse, serious injuries, or other forms of child abuse can be made directly against the perpetrator themselves.
-Whether or not that is a worthwhile exercise will depend largely on the financial position of that person.
+Whether that is a worthwhile approach will depend largely on the financial position of that person.

-More commonly, abuse claims are made against the organisation or institution responsible for introducing the victim to the perpetrator.
+It’s more common for abuse claims to be made against the organisation or institution that introduced the victim to the perpetrator.

 Will I have to face my abuser again?

-As abuse claims are more commonly brought against institutions then it is incredibly rare for you to have to face your abuser.
+Abuse claims are more commonly brought against institutions.
+So, it is rare for you to have to face your abuser.

-At no stage do you need to say or interact in any way with that person.
+At no stage do you need to talk to, or interact in any way, with that person.
 Your abuse compensation lawyer can handle all communications and dealings on your behalf.

 Will I have to give evidence in court?

-As the vast majority of claims settle out of court it is highly unlikely that you will have to give evidence in court.
+The majority of claims settle out of court.
+So, it is unlikely that you will have to give evidence in court.

 Information you need to give:

-Initially, you will have to share details of your experience with one of our team members who are understanding, patient, and empathetic.
+First, you will have to share details of your experience with one of our team members.
+They are all understanding, patient, and empathetic.

 We need to understand what occurred to help give you the best advice.
 You will not be interrogated.
-You will be provided with a safe space to share your experience.
+You will be provided with a safe, judgement-free space to share your experience.

-Only a very small percentage of claims go to trial.
-In our experience, institutions want to avoid proceeding to court and will generally settle claims well before then.
+Only a small percentage of claims go to trial.
+In our experience, institutions want to avoid going to court.
+They will generally settle claims well before then.

-If a trial did become necessary, then you would need to give evidence of what occurred as part of the trial process.
-Again, it only reaches that stage on very rare occasions.
-There are many opportunities to negotiate a settlement before then.
+If a trial was necessary, you would need to give evidence.
+You would need to say what occurred as part of the trial process.
+Again, a case only reaches that stage on rare occasions.
+There are many chances to negotiate a settlement before then.

 What type of claim can I make for sexual assault or child abuse?

-In Queensland, if the sexual assault or abuse took place when a person was a child there are two types of claims you can make:
+In Queensland, if the sexual assault or abuse took place when a person was a child, there are 2 types of claims you can make:

 1. a civil abuse compensation claim (also called a common law damages claim); or